ivaylo-botusharov/transformers-samples/openai-service/README.md

 }
 ```

 , but with added option to have a conversation between a user and a bot.
-Also added the option to remmber the context from previous questions and their answers.
+Also added the option to remember the context from previous questions and their answers.

 Screenshot: